-I need to create Subtract formula along with some function in cell “K9” to derive a difference between cell range reference & give a specific number.
+I need to create a subtract formula and some function in cell “K9” to derive a difference between cell range references & give a specific number.

 Type the equal sign “=” in the cell K9 to begin the formula, where you want to get the equation’s result

 An initial step is to do the addition of a set of numbers in a range of cell “I6” TO “I10” by using some function where you can enter the cell range references in the SUM function argument directly.

 After entering the sum function argument, add the Subtraction sign, i.e. dash (-), which is an arithmetic operator used after entering Sum function, and enter another cell reference after a dash (-), i.e. “K6”, which you want to subtract.

 =SUM(I6:I10)-K6 will return the value 182, i.e. It is the difference value between numbers in a range of cell & 60